-In this article, I’ll go through the crops with the longest shelf life that you should be cultivating in your garden right now.
+In this article, I’ll go through the longest shelf life vegetables that you should be cultivating in your garden right now.

 Eating vegetables is good for your health.
 Having vegetables and fruits as part of a healthy diet would mean that you will be less likely to acquire chronic illnesses, including heart disease, heart attack, stroke, and some forms of cancer.

 Consequently, consuming lower-calorie foods, such as vegetables, may reduce calorie consumption instead of higher-calorie foods.
 Why is that so?

 It’s because vegetables contain essential nutrients for your body’s health and maintenance, such as vitamins A and C, fiber, folate, and potassium.

 Without further ado, let’s dive right in and go over the best long-shelf-life vegetables you could grow in your yard now.